CycloneDX/sbom-utility/README.md

 #### Patch flags

-The patch command operates on a JSON BOM input file (see [`--input-file` flag](#input-flag)) as well as an IETF RFC 6902-formatted "patch' file and produces a "patched" version of the input JSON BOM as output using the following flags:
+The patch command operates on a JSON BOM input file (see [`--input-file` flag](#input-flag)) as well as an [IETF RFC6902](https://datatracker.ietf.org/doc/html/rfc6902/#section-4.1)-formatted "patch' file and produces a "patched" version of the input JSON BOM as output using the following flags:

 ##### Patch `--patch-filename` flag